Ding Dang (song)

 "Ding Dang" (alternately known as "Rollin' Up to Heaven", "Clangin'", "Brian's Tune", and "Hard Time") is a song by American rock band the Beach Boys from their 1977 album The Beach Boys Love You.
 It was written by Brian Wilson and Roger McGuinn during an impromptu jam session after Wilson had visited McGuinn's home to acquire amphetamines.

-Wilson spent years working on different recordings of "Ding Dang", and at one point, had it earmarked for singer Annette Funicello.
+Wilson spent years working on different recordings of "Ding Dang", and, at one point, had it earmarked for singer Annette Funicello.
 The song has a 57-second runtime and the only lyrics are "I love a girl and I love her so madly / I treat her so fine but she treats me so badly".

 In later years, Wilson cited "Ding Dang" as one of his best songs, and one of his most inspired and underrated.
 The song may have kickstarted his lifelong obsession with the folk standard "Shortenin' Bread", leading him to record numerous permutations of the "Ding Dang" riff in various songs over the subsequent decades.

 Background

-"Ding Dang" is a short song, consisting of a single verse and chorus, that Wilson wrote with the Byrds' Roger McGuinn in the early 1970s.
+"Ding Dang" is a short song, consisting of a single verse and chorus, that Wilson had written with the Byrds' Roger McGuinn in the early 1970s.
 McGuinn recalled that Wilson had one day visited his home asking for amphetamines.
 After they worked together on the song, McGuinn went to bed.
 The next morning, he found that Wilson was still awake playing "Ding Dang" on the piano.
 Wilson offered a slightly different account, saying that he "didn't stay all night" at McGuinn's house.
 He credited McGuinn with writing the song's only lyric: "I love a girl and I love her so madly / I treat her so fine but she treats me so badly".

 Al Jardine surmised that Wilson's longtime obsession with the folk standard "Shortenin' Bread" may have originated from this impromptu writing session for "Ding Dang".
-Music journalist Brian Chidester reported that "the basic 1-to-4-up bassline ... seems to have endlessly percolated in Wilson’s head throughout 1974-75 on versions of 'Ding Dang' and 'Short'nin Bread' too numerous to count."
+Music journalist Brian Chidester reported that "the basic 1-to-4-up bassline [...] seems to have endlessly percolated in Wilson’s head throughout 1974-75 on versions of 'Ding Dang' and 'Short'nin Bread' too numerous to count."

+"Ding Dang" was considered for inclusion on the album that became 15 Big Ones (1976).
 In July 1975, NME journalist Nick Kent wrote, "Carl Wilson was able to give me some actual titles to new Brian Wilson songs recorded for the next Warner/Reprise album", one of which included "a track entitled 'Rollin’ Up to Heaven' which had originally been called 'Ding Dang' – a number that Brian had wanted Annette Funicello to record."